cwcw1/Feuille-Luxury-Boutique-Design/MOTION_DESIGN_DOCUMENTATION.md

 - **0.1-second stagger delays** between product cards create a cascading reveal effect
 - Cards don't all appear at once (overwhelming) or too slowly (boring)
 - The `delay % 0.4` creates wave-like patterns across multiple rows
-- This orchestration guides the eye naturally from left to right, top to bottom
+- This choreography guides the eye naturally from left to right, top to bottom

 #### Brand Alignment:
 The sequential reveals mirror a curated gallery experience—like a personal stylist presenting pieces one by one.
 This reinforces Feuille's positioning as a curated boutique rather than a mass-market retailer.
 Each product gets its moment to shine.